reactive-python/reactpy/docs/source/about/contributor-guide.rst

     If you have any questions during set up or development post on our :discussion-type:`discussion board <question>` and we'll answer them.

-In order to develop IDOM locally you'll first need to install the following:
+In order to develop ReactPy locally you'll first need to install the following:

 .. list-table::
     :header-rows: 1